Culture of the People's Republic of China: Literature in the post-Mao period

 The arrest of Jiang Qing and the other members of the Gang of Four in 1976, and especially the reforms initiated at the Third Plenum of the Eleventh National Party Congress Central Committee in December 1978, led more and more older writers and some younger writers to take up their pens again.
 Much of the literature discussed the serious abuses of power that had taken place at both the national and the local levels during the Cultural Revolution.
 The writers decried the waste of time and talent during that decade and bemoaned abuses that had held China back.
 At the same time, the writers expressed eagerness to make a contribution to building Chinese society.
 This literature, often called "the literature of the wounded," contained some disquieting views of the party and the political system.
 Intensely patriotic, these authors wrote cynically of the political leadership that gave rise to the extreme chaos and disorder of the Cultural Revolution.
 Some of them extended the blame to the entire generation of leaders and to the political system itself.
 The political authorities were faced with a serious problem: how could they encourage writers to criticize and discredit the abuses of the Cultural Revolution without allowing that criticism to go beyond what they considered tolerable limits.

 During this period, a large number of novels and short stories were published; literary magazines from before the Cultural Revolution were revived, and new ones were added to satisfy the seemingly insatiable appetite of the reading public.
 There was a special interest in foreign works.
 Linguists were commissioned to translate recently published foreign literature, often without carefully considering its interest for the Chinese reader.
 Literary magazines specializing in translations of foreign short stories became very popular, especially among the young.

 It is not surprising that such dramatic change brought objections from some leaders in government and literary and art circles, who feared it was happening too fast.
 The first reaction came in 1980 with calls to combat "bourgeois liberalism," a campaign that was repeated in 1981.
 These two difficult periods were followed by the campaign against spiritual pollution in late 1983, but by 1986 writers were again enjoying greater creative freedom.

 Traditional arts

+China was an early supporter of UNESCO's effort to draft a convention on intangible cultural heritage and signed the resulting convention in 2004.
+In 2011, China enacted its Law on the Protection of Intangible Cultural Heritages.